Kenya's Mutai goes for New York hat-trick

 No American man has won the men’s race since Keflezighi in 2009 while no U.S. woman has crossed the finish line first since Miki Gorman in 1977.

-Kenyans will be among the favorites in the women’s race as well but Jeptoo’s positive dope test has opened the door for the WMM series title.
+Kenyans will be among the favourites in the women’s race as well but Jeptoo’s positive dope test has opened the door for the WMM series title.

-Jeptoo leads the series but WMM officials announced on Friday the organization had decided to postpone the awards ceremony that was scheduled to take place on Nov.
+Jeptoo leads the series but WMM officials announced on Friday the organisation had decided to postpone the awards ceremony that was scheduled to take place on Nov.
 2.

 Among the leading women contenders is Kenya’s Mary Keitany, who became the second fastest women’s marathoner of all-time (2:18:37) with her London Marathon triumph in 2012.